KonstSkouras/dialogue-generation-alignment/README.md

-# dialogue-generation-alignment
-Alignment in contextualised dialogue generation
+# Alignment in contextualised dialogue generation
+MSc AI Thesis Project code

+Supervisor: Arabella J. Sinclair

 (To be updated with more info ie requirements, visuals etc)